 Advances to employees have been given against future salaries and post-employment benefits.
-Accordingly, these are considered to have no credit risk.
+Therefore, no credit risk has been associated with these financial assets and acordingly no loss allownace has been made.

 (d) Short term deposits

 Security deposits comprise deposits placed with utility companies and yarn suppliers.
 These deposits are substantially perpetual in nature.
 Therefore, no credit risk has been associated with these financial assets and accordingly no loss allownace has been made.